 4. Skogafoss Waterfall

-There are so many waterfalls in Iceland but I think that my favorite one is Skogafoss.
+With so many beautiful waterfalls, it was a challenge to choose my favorite one but I think I’ll go with Skogafoss.
+The waterfall combined with the moss covered hills make for the perfect photo.
 Although it is not the biggest one, it has it’s own charm and beauty.

-I know you will be tempted to spend less time Reykjavik and more seeing the wonders of Iceland but the capital is actually a beautiful and unique city which deserves a full day to visit.
-You can visit the Hallgrímskirkja, and the beautiful streets in the city center (full of expensive things) or even visit the Open Air Museum where you will get the chance to see traditional Icelandic homes.
+I know you will be tempted to spend less time in Reykjavik and more seeing the wonders of Iceland but the city is actually beautiful and unique and it deserves a full day of sightseeing.
+You can visit the Hallgrímskirkja, and the beautiful streets in the city center or even visit the Open Air Museum where you will get the chance to see traditional Icelandic homes.
 Also, let’s not forget about the Harpa!